By Paul Martinez

 Features

-Another major eCommerce business model is dropshipping.
+The other significant eCommerce business model is dropshipping.
 The gist of the concept behind dropshipping is that such online stores that do not have a fulfillment center within themselves team up with an external vendor known as the dropshipper.
-They are responsible for handling the orders and sending them to the customers effectively.
-Dropshipping business models essentially differ from the normal eCommerce fulfillment route.

 No Inventory: You own the online business store without the inventory.
 Your customers visit the website, place their orders, and pay online.
 The next step is to place a similar order to your dropshipper.
 The rest of the order processing and delivery at customers’ homes is the responsibility of the dropshipper.

-Passive Responsibility: The retailer’s responsibility in this dropshipping model relies on managing customer relations and enjoying passive income.
+Massive Responsibility: The retailer’s responsibility in this dropshipping model relies on managing customer relations and enjoying passive income.
 Just like eCommerce, this business model is rapidly growing in the market.

 Control: The dropshipper holds complete control of the inventory.
 It is like two companies coordinating with each other.
 The customers have no idea what exactly happens behind the scenes or where they place their orders.
 Dropshipping is a deal between two companies working to receive and handle customer orders.

-Similarities Between Dropshipping and eCommerce
+Similarities Between Dropshipping and Ecommerce

 It is easy to differentiate between the two marketing strategies.
 However, they do have some similarities.